 If the idea of using multiple domains sounds exciting, but you’re not sure how to get started, we can help.

 We operate a multi-domain and multi-entity strategy with SEO.co, DEV.co and PPC.co.
-Each includes an offering unique enough that we felt it warranted separate domains, content and content promotion plan apart from our primary domain.
+Each includes an offering unique enough that we felt it warranted separate domain, content and content promotion plan apart from our primary separate domain.

 Contact us today and we’ll set up a time to discuss your project and determine how we can implement a multiple domain name strategy to give your business a strong SEO boost.